-- Data Retention Policies: Business are required to apply retention policies to assure data isn’t kept for longer than reasonable necessary to reduce privacy risk.
+- Data Retention Policies: Businesses are required to apply retention policies to assure data isn’t kept for longer than reasonable necessary to reduce privacy risk.

-- Privacy Risk Assessments: For business to evaluate risk, CPRA requires businesses to conduct annual internal cybersecurity audits and to submit privacy risk assessments to the California Privacy Protection Agency (CPPA – rulemaking authority)
+- Privacy Risk Assessments: To evaluate risk, CPRA requires businesses to conduct annual internal cybersecurity audits and to submit privacy risk assessments to the California Privacy Protection Agency (CPPA – rulemaking authority)